ikarus23/MifareClassicTool/README.md

   graphical user interface.
 If you want so save things on a tag, you have to input the raw hexadecimal data.
 * This App **can not crack/hack**
   any Mifare Classic keys.
-If you want to read/write a RFID-Tag, you first need keys for this specific tag.
+If you want to read/write an RFID-Tag, you first need keys for this specific tag.
 For additional information please read/see chapter [Getting Started](#getting-started).
 * There will be **no &quot;brute-force&quot; attack**